rectalogic/llm-transformers/README.md

 $ llm --key hf_******************** -m transformers -o model meta-llama/Llama-3.2-1B "A dog has" A dog has been named as the killer of a woman who was found dead in her home.
 ```

+Some pipelines generate binary (audio, image, video) output, these are written to a temporary file
+and the path to the file is returned.
+A specific file can be specified with the `-o output <path.suffx>` model option.
+The suffix specifies the file type (e.g. `.png` vs `.jpg` etc).

+Pipelines can be tuned by passing additional keyword arguments to the pipeline call.
+These are specified as a JSON string in the `-o kwargs '<json>'` model option.
+See the documentation for a specific pipeline for information on additional keyword arguments.

 ## Transformer Pipeline Tasks